z3r0d4yh4x0r/BurpSuitePro-1.7.37-and-2022.8.5-Cracked/README.md

 For BurpSuit Professional 1.7.37 version:
 - For JAR/JDK (8u202): -[https://www.oracle.com/in/java/technologies/javase/javase8-archive-downloads.html]

-- *NOTE: For v1.7.37 only install JAR/JDK v8u202, if you have any newer JAR/JDK version install, First uninstall it then activate BurpSuite.*
+- *NOTE: For v1.7.37 only install JAR/JDK v8u202, if you have any newer JAR/JDK version installed, First uninstall it then activate BurpSuite.*

 Execution and Activation